Team Updates

 Things like weekly lunches, collective breaks, and Friday drinks are great opportunities to feel your team’s pulse.
 Of course, these events shouldn’t be all about work, that defeats the point.
 However, since they usually happen during work time and between colleagues, they often segway into work talk.

 During these gatherings, you can see what team members think and how they’re doing with their work.
-While unstructured, this feedback can be beneficial, as people won’t be constricted by the formality of traditional team status updates.
+While unstructured, this feedback can be beneficial, as people won’t be constricted by the formality of traditional status updates.

 Informal events also have the desired side-effect of making team members more relaxed and at ease.
 Sprinkle in just a few social events at work, and you’ll see everyone feeling better and more productive.
 Just remember not to make them all about the job – leave room for fun too.